 These requirements apply to Asphalt Mix Compliance laboratories (Type B) involved in the testing of asphalt mixes using the Superpave method to check for compliance with specifications such as: gradation, AC content, compaction, bulk relative density of compacted samples, theoretical maximum relative density, air voids and voids in mineral aggregate.
 The laboratory may be either permanent or mobile.
-The laboratory must have the necessary general equipment for sampling, transportation, storage and reheating of samples, if necessary, without adverse effect.
+The laboratory must have the necessary general equipment for sampling, transportation, storage, and re-heating of samples, if necessary, without adverse effect.
 The laboratory must have the capability to support the specific testing involved.
-Type B Superpave Asphalt Mix Compliance laboratories must also be CCIL certified for testing Marshall asphalt mix compliance, as specified in Appendix A-2.

-2.1 The general testing services of an Asphalt Mix Compliance Laboratory will be under the direction and control of a person charged with engineering-management responsibility.
-This designated person shall be a Professional Engineer (or equivalent as approved by the Certification Program Manager) and a full-time employee of the company/organization, and have at least three years' experience in the inspection and testing of construction materials.

-2.2 The direct testing services of an Asphalt Mix Compliance Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
+- 2.1 The general testing services of an Asphalt Mix Compliance Laboratory will be under the direction and control of a person charged with engineering-management responsibility.
+This designated person shall be a Professional Engineer (or equivalent as approved by the CPM) and a full-time employee of the company/organization and have at least three years' experience in the inspection and testing of construction materials. - 2.2 The direct testing services of an Asphalt Mix Compliance Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
 This designated person shall be able to demonstrate the ability to perform all tests required in the manner stipulated under governing procedures.
-This person shall keep up with developments in asphalt technology and have C.E.T. designation or equivalent (as approved by the Certification Program Manager).

-2.3 Technicians employed in an Asphalt Mix Compliance Laboratory shall have the necessary experience to complete the required tests under the direct supervision of the supervisory laboratory technician.
+This person shall keep up with developments in asphalt technology and have C.E.T. designation or equivalent (as approved by the CPM). - 2.3 Technicians employed in an Asphalt Mix Compliance Laboratory shall have the necessary experience to complete the required tests under the direct supervision of the supervisory laboratory technician.
 There shall be at least one CCIL certified laboratory technician, who has met the requirements of the CCIL Superpave Asphalt Technician Certification Program, working in the laboratory while that laboratory is in operation.

-2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.
+During the training period of a technician, the test report shall include the name of the certified technician responsible for the testing, and the name of the trainee. - 2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.